pdxparrot/ssj2019/SETUP.md

   * Attach each audio source to an audio source on the AudioManager component
 * DebugMenuManager
   * Create an empty Prefab and add the DebugMenuManager component to it
+* EffectsManager
+  * Create an empty Prefab and add the EffectsManager component to it
 * EngineManager
   * Create an empty Prefab and add the PartyParrotManager component to it
   * Create a UIData in Data/Data and attach it to the manager